Brooks377/leftside_teamproject/proposal/proposal.md

     - Any important dataframes/visuals that are created will be saved to a folder called "outputs"

 4. High-level data cleaning plan:
-- The 3 datasets that are obtained from Kaggle (calendar.csv, listings.csv, reviews.csv) are already fairly clean
+- The 3 datasets that are obtained from Inside Airbnb (calendar.csv, listings.csv, reviews.csv) are already fairly clean
     - There are several variables that may need to be a different data type in order to perform analysis
     - Some variables are full of text, and will likely need parsing to be used effectively
     - Some variables are URLs, which likely aren't needed